WebexCC-SA/wxcc-ai-assist/docs/main/PreRequisites.md

 #### Calling to Contact Center
-All call to Webex Contact center should be done from Webex App which has been pre-installed for you as well as pre-logined to it.
+You can place calls from Webex App which has been pre-installed for you as well as pre-logined to it.
 To make a test just open Webex App and dial the provided Support Number assigned to you.

    ![profiles](../graphics/Lab1/WxApp_Test.gif)